jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

   * Go to the right of the token, a `copy` prompt will pop up
   * Run this command and input the `digital-ocean-access-token` value when prompted
     * `doctl auth init`
-  * Add the digital-ocean-cluster credentials to kubeconfig
+  * Run this command to the digital-ocean-cluster credentials to kubeconfig
     * `doctl kubernetes cluster kubeconfig save digital-ocean-cluster`

 #### kubectl - Kubernetes Command Line Interface